vtex-sites/base.store/README.md

 export default Button
 ```

-Now, our Button component is powered by Store UI.
+Now, your Button component is powered by Store UI.
 However, if you try to use this on your app you will see that the button is lacking styles.
-To add styles, we will use CSS modules because it allow us to target data attributes.
+To add styles, we will use CSS modules because they allow us to target data attributes.
 On your terminal, type:
 ```sh
 touch src/components/ui/Button/Button.module.css
 ```